 Verghereto is an ideal holiday resort, all year round.

 During the summer, you can go on walking tours, cycling or horseback riding, or enjoy the numerous fêtes which animate the area.
-The winter is a time for winter sports: Verghereto is the only ski resort in the Cesena area with ski slopes and cross-country skiing tracks.

 Its origins go far back in time: located on the border between the Savio and Tiber valleys, the area was used as a pass by the Etruscan and Umbrian populations.
 During the Middle Ages, some monks – including S. Romualdo and S. Alberico, chose mount Fumaiolo to establish Hermitages and Abbeys, which are still used today.